 - EB-1: Visa granted to individuals at an executive or managerial level position, with “extraordinary ability” in certain fields of study, or to professors and researchers well-renowned in their area of expertise.

-- EB-2: Provided to those with an “exception ability” in the arts, sciences, or business.
-May also be granted to individuals with a master’s or doctorate degree or that work for a national interest.
+- EB-2: Provided to those with an “exceptional ability” in the arts, sciences, or business.
+May also be granted to individuals with a master’s or doctorate degree or that work for the national interest.

 - EB-3: This visa category is for employees with a bachelor’s degree or for skilled laborers.

-- EB-4: Our full service immigration firm provides business immigration services for companies looking to hire talent within their industry, either permanently or on a temporary basis.
-We can also assist international corporations to transfer employees from a foreign branch to one in the U.S., or send an employee to conduct business in the U.S. on behalf of the company.
-Self-employed individuals can also benefit from our business immigration services for any work-related trips to the States.
+- EB-4: For companies looking to hire talent within their industry, either permanently or on a temporary basis.
+International corporations to transfer employees from a foreign branch to one in the U.S. or send an employee to conduct business in the U.S. on behalf of the company.
+Self-employed individuals can also benefit from our business immigration services, contact us for any work-related trips to the States.

 - EB-5: This is a specialty visa for select investors of U.S. companies that meet certain requirements.
-Some of these requirements include that the investor makes an investment of $500,000 to one million dollars and creates a minimum of 10 new, full-time jobs.
+Some of these requirements include a non-marginal investment of one million dollars and creates a minimum number of new, full-time jobs.